Detailed pyFastChem module description¶

 This constructor requires four parameters: the locations of the element abundance and gas phase species data files, the condensate data file, as well as the verbose level.
 All other options and parameters within

-will be set to their default values but can be later changed by using the appropriate methods described here.
+FastChemwill be set to their default values but can be later changed by using the appropriate methods described here.
 The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of the of Newton method and the chemistry iterations is set to \(10^{-4}\).
-Note that instead of a location for the condensate data, astr
+Note that instead of a location for the condensate data, astrcontaining'none'can be used here as well.
+In that case, no condensate data will be read in and trying to use the object for a calculation using condensation will result in an error message.

 pyfastchem.FastChem(str parameter_file,